tcllab/tclmake/README.md

 targets begins, this script will be evaluated.
 The script can for example change directories, load packages or otherwise initialize the environment.

-- If a make variable defintion line begins with the keyword **MAKE_EVAL**, the variable value is treated as Tcl code, and command and variable substitution is done on it, and the result stored in the variable.
-Thus Tcl can be used for many customizations in a makefile, rather than GNU make's bespoke programming language.
+- If the value in a make variable defintion line is enclosed in square brackets, the value is treated as a Tcl script, the script is evaluated and the result stored in the variable.
+Thus Tcl can be used for many variable value customizations in a makefile, rather than GNU make's bespoke programming language.

-- The procedure MAKE_UPDATE is available to be called by any Tcl script in the makefile.
+- You can code any criteria for updating a target, beyond simply comparing file modification times.
+The procedure MAKE_UPDATE is available to be called by any Tcl script in the makefile.
 The MAKE_UPDATE proc evaluates a conditional and applies its result to a target; the boolean conditional result determines if a target is updated or not.
-This allows you to define any criteria for updating a target, beyond simply comparing file modification times.

 - You can turn recursive dependency-updating on or off on the command line.
   - The option '--update' will force all targets in a dependency chain to be updated, regardless of whether they are out of date.
 This is handy for testing, for example, or when new files of unknown timestamp are merged into a